 For your convenience and ease of access, Labtests is located right next to the Centre and is open 7:30am to 3:30pm, Monday to Friday.

 Awhi Ora workers provide support within the community.
 This can be for physical health or healthy lifestyle, emotional health & mental wellbeing, housing, and social engagement.

 Your GP or nurse can refer you to this service if you would like some support.
 Please ask them to do a referral for you.
 The Awhi Ora support worker can see you at the medical centre and/or at another venue that suits you.

 Our patients benefit greatly from regular visits from visiting specialists.

-Dr Tim Jelleyman, a paediatric specialist, holds a clinic with us once a month.
-Dr Jelleyman's staff arrange these appointments for our patients.
+Dr Tim Jelleyman and Dr Steven Heap, paediatric specialists, hold a clinic with us once a month.
+The Paediatric staff arrange these appointments for our patients.

 Diabetes Clinical Nurse Specialist

-Our staff can refer you to see the specialist diabetes clinical nurse.
+Our staff can refer you to see the diabetes specialist.
 Please just ask if you think this is of benefit to you (no charge for this appointment).